n7s/inkling/README.md

 Like the included `opentype.js` this software is licensed under the MIT license.

 ##  How to use the HyperFlip BX 90000 Dominator
-Open the HTML page in a browser.
+Open the HTML page in a browser and drop a font on it.
+It will read OTF, TTF, and WOFF2, static and variable.
 ![Open the HTML page](images/1.png)

 **HyperFlipBX90000Dominator** will display the most common axes present in your font, if your font is variable.